Waqar-q/levelup/README.md

 Earlier submitting a form without refreshing the whole page was difficult.
 Therefore I have implemented reactive forms.
 When a field is edited, the state variable keeps track of each keystroke entered in the field and whenever we press submit the form data is sent as a PATCH request.
 Then the returned updated data is re-entered into the fields (in case of profile page form).
 In case of Course editing, small edit icons can be seen by you if you are the instructor/creator of the course.
 Thus you as an instructor, when clicks the edit button, the data becomes an input field/textarea and you can edit the field individually and then you can click on the green tick and it will be saved right there without even going to another page.

+### Conditional Rendering:
+There are a lot of places where I have used conditional rendering.
+A student not enrolled cannot see course modules & lectures in it.
+Only the user who has created the course can see edit buttons and can edit fields, can edit modules, and can delete the whole course.
+If a student is not initially enrolled in ANY course, then a section of "My Courses" is not shown.

 ### Local Storage:
 I earlier saved user data to local storage, which could be insecure.
 So I used JSON Web Tokens(JWT) to maintain sessions.
 Now only basic frequently reused info is saved in the local storage.